pusher/pusher-websocket-react-native/README.md

 - If you have found a bug, please open an issue.
 - If you have a feature request, open an issue.
 - If you want to contribute, submit a pull request.
-- If you do not receive a timely response, feel free to check our [support portal](https://docs.bird.com/pusher).

 ## Credits